Mattingly’s Marlins could clinch berth at Yankee Stadium

 Now Mattingly is enjoying perhaps his best year as a manager, leading the Miami Marlins as they try to extend their improbable season into next week.

 His young team is staggering toward the finish line, with four consecutive losses heading into Thursday night’s game in Atlanta.
-But the Marlins still control their own destiny, and will visit the New York Yankees for a three-game series hoping to clinch their first postseason berth since 2003.
+But the Marlins still control their own destiny, and will head to New York for a three-game series hoping to clinch their first postseason berth since 2003.

 “Nobody picked this club to be able to do anything this season, but we believed in ourselves,” Mattingly said.
 “It’s easy to be proud of these guys, the way they have dealt with everything.”

-It would be rich irony for Mattingly’s team to clinch a postseason spot in the new Yankee Stadium, right near the site of the old ballpark, where he was an MVP, a batting champion and a six-time All-Star – but made the playoffs only in the final season of his 14-year career.
+It would be rich irony for Mattingly’s team to clinch a postseason spot in Yankee Stadium, where he was an MVP, a batting champion and a six-time All-Star — but made the playoffs only in the final season of his 14-year career.

 Mattingly was an overachiever, and so are the Marlins.
 Their season nearly derailed at the start because of a coronavirus outbreak that sidelined more than half the team, and even at full strength, they’re hardly world beaters.